jneug/typst-mantys/README.md

 # Mantodea
-A template for specificaiton like documents.
+A template for specificaiton-like documents.
 This template is a fork of [mantys](https://github.com/jneug/typst-mantys).